arthurgousset/txtypes/README.md

     RLP([nonce, gasprice, gaslimit, recipient, amount, data, chaindId, 0, 0])
     ```

-1.  the RLP-encoded (and unsigned) transaction is hashed using keccak256.
+1.  the RLP-encoded transaction is hashed (using Keccak256).
 1.  the hash is signed with a private key using the ECDSA algorithm, which generates the `v`, `r`, and `s` signature parameters.
-1.  the transaction and signature parameters above are RLP-encoded, which produces a valid signed transaction:
+1.  the transaction _and_ signature parameters above are RLP-encoded to produce a valid signed transaction:

     ```
     RLP([nonce, gasprice, gaslimit, recipient, amount, data, v, r, s])
     ```

-1.  a valid signed transaction can be used on-chain, and its transaction and signature parameters can be parsed by simply RLP-decoding the transaction.
+A valid and signed transaction can then be submitted on-chain, and its raw parameters above can be parsed by simply RLP-decoding the transaction.

 ### Backwards-compatibility